shubchat/shubchat.github.io/content/post/Why ML metrics do matter.md

 - Methodology used for model development
 - <b>Which metrics should we be using to evaluate our classification models</b>

 We in this text will focus on the third point mentioned above ,now although we would like to believe that goodness of fit metrics for evaluating our decision models can be universal ,this is far from the truth.
-This might impact the applied usage of the models in production as we might pick up sub-optimized models due to us optimizing towards a substandard  metric for the use case that we are working with.
+Our choice might impact the applied usage of the models in production as we might pick up sub-optimized model by optimizing towards a substandard  metric for the use case that we are working with.
 Below is an example use case which will clarify this for you where we are using accuracy as a metric across two problems with different base event rates.

 Accuracy : Out of all data points that we have in the existing evaluation set in what percentage of cases our model classification was correct .For example if out of 100 data points if our model was able to correctly classify 90 data points the accuracy is 90%